jtaenzer/LV_TechChallenge/README.md

 used a max sequence length of 25.
 Sequences longer than 25 words are still used but broken up into multiple sequences.

 - I split the provided data into training and testing data simply by making an alphabetically ordered list and dividing it in two.
-This may introduce some bias since the vocabulary in the first half and second half of the dat may differ, and a better approach would have been to sample randomly.
+This may introduce some bias since the vocabulary in the first half and second half of the data may differ, and a better approach would have been to sample randomly.
 I never got around to implementing that, however.

 Testing: